apreb/mb-homeassistant/README.md

 | Inverter phases | 1, or 3 to add a page for the phase 2/3 sensor pairs | — |
 | Log every value sent | Troubleshooting | — |

-The charger's solar logic runs on **current**, not power, but inverter integrations rarely expose the signed AC busbar current it needs.
-So pick power + voltage; the integration sends both as measured and the charger divides them itself, the same conversion its own inverter driver does:
+The charger's solar logic runs on **current**, not power.
+When real power approaches zero, reactive current circulation, driven further by small phase mismatch introduced by the inverter, becomes the dominant component.
+This phenomenon, easily confirmed by the utility grid meter, results in unusual high current reporting at very low real power figures, preventing the algorithm to fully zero out the real power.
+One possible solution is to calculate current from real power figures, pick power + voltage; the integration sends both as measured and the charger divides them itself, the same conversion its own inverter driver does:

 ```
 APR EVSE ext/home_battery {'pw': {'soc': 62, 'p_ac': [-1932, 0, 0], 'v_ac': [230, 0, 0]}}
 APR EVSE ext/car_soc 41
 ```

-A zero **voltage** means "no such phase", so the example above is a single-phase feed.
-Without a voltage sensor only power is sent (graphs keep working, solar charging can't follow your surplus).
-Voltage readings outside 50-300 V are ignored — pick the AC side, not a DC battery or string voltage.

 Power is **signed**, and the sign is load-bearing: positive means the inverter is injecting, negative means it is charging the battery.
 Don't feed it an absolute value — the charger reads the sign to decide whether there is surplus for the car, and carries it into the derived current.